-Probably very few people don’t know what the classic Timberland boots are.
-With their attractive simplicity, they’ve become insanely popular throughout the world well beyond the application they’ve been originally intended for.
+Very few people probably know what classic Timberland boots are.
+With their attractive simplicity, they’ve become insanely popular worldwide, well beyond the application they were originally intended for.

-How about hiking though?
+How about hiking, though?
 Are Timberlands good enough for hiking?
-Or maybe you should look for another pair of boots for your upcoming hiking trip?
+Or should you look for another pair of boots for your upcoming hiking trip?

 Let’s find that out!